Ewelina765/Portfolio/README.md

 ## Project Description

 Welcome to my portfolio!
-This project is part of my personal portfolio that showcases my skills and experience with [technologies you use, e.g., JavaScript, React, Node.js].
+This project is part of my personal portfolio that showcases my skills and experience with React.js, TypeScript, Next.js, and SCSS.

-### What You Will Find in This Repository

-In creating this portfolio, I have used React.js, TypeScript, Next.js, and SCSS.

 ## Project Goal